-In order to provision or de-provision the resources required by an endpoint, the rabbitmq-transport command line (CLI) tool can be used.
+To provision or deprovision the resources required by an endpoint, use the rabbitmq-transport command-line (CLI) tool.

 The tool can be obtained from NuGet and installed using the following command: